itcodehery/Project_Directory_2/README.md

 Transform your command-line file management from traditional navigation to intuitive querying.
 Perfect for developers who think in SQL and want a more declarative approach to file system operations.

+Uses the `rust_search` module for system-wide search integration for Windows.

 **Example Usage:**

 ![DIR2 Select Example](images/select_example.png)